 Visiting Fort Churchill Nevada

-Today the Fort Churchill ruins are kept in a state of arrested decay.
-Visitors can walk through the old fort and imagine what life was like back in the hay day of Fort Churchill.
+Today the Fort ruins are kept in a state of arrested decay.
+Visitors can walk through the old fort and imagine what life was like back in its hay day.

-Fort Churchill has a visitor center has exhibits on the history of Fort Churchill and twice a year the Nevada Civil War volunteers puts on a civil war encampment at Fort Churchill.
-Fort Churchill State historic park includes trails, a campground, picnic area and group-use area.
+Fort Churchill has a visitor center that has exhibits on the history of Fort Churchill and twice a year, and the Nevada Civil War volunteers put on a civil war encampment at Fort Churchill.
+Fort Churchill State historic park includes trails, a campground, a picnic area, and a group-use area.

 The Pony Express and the Overland Telegraph once passed through this area, and nearby Buckland Station was a Pony Express stop.
-Facilities at Fort Churchill include trails, a campground, picnic area, group use area and access areas to the Carson River.
+Facilities include trails, a campground, picnic area, group use area, and access areas to the Carson River.

-Visitors enjoy hiking, historic and environmental education, camping, picnicking, photography, horseback riding, and canoeing.
+Visitors enjoy hiking, historical and environmental education, camping, picnicking, photography, horseback riding, and canoeing.

-Northeast of the fort, the Carson River Ranches were purchased in 1995 by Nevada State Parks.
+Northeast of the fort, the Carson River Ranches was purchased in 1995 by Nevada State Parks.
 This area was once privately owned working ranches.

 Fort Churchill Nevada Visitor Center has exhibits on the history of Fort Churchill, Native Americans that inhabited the area, and natural features of the surrounding countryside.

-Within the Fort, Churchill unit is a 20-site campground is situated along the Carson River within a grove of cottonwood trees with an adjacent group-camp and day-use picnic areas.
+Within the grounds is a 20-site campground is situated along the Carson River within a grove of cottonwood trees with an adjacent group camp and day-use picnic area.
 There is a primitive camp further along the Carson River in the Carson River Ranches unit.

 Where is Fort Churchill Nevada

-Plan on spending a full day if you are visiting from the Reno – Carson City area of Nevada.
+Plan on spending a full day if you are coming from the Reno – Carson City area of Nevada.